Blue Box Program Changes in 2026

 The Province of Ontario is transitioning the blue box program to a new model that makes producers of recyclable materials responsible for their collection and processing instead of municipalities.

 Starting January 1, 2026, residential recycling in Richmond Hill will be managed by Circular Materials (CM), a non-profit organization that represents producers.
+CM has contracted Miller Waste to collect your blue box recycling and manage customer service inquiries.
+You will continue to receive uninterrupted recycling collection service on your regular collection day.

 Starting January 1, 2026: